parth2545/Parth-Patankar-s-project-portfolio/Text Mining to classify reviews/readme.md

-# Text Mining to Claddify Reviews
+# Text Mining to Classify Reviews

 This project was a part of my accademic project.